 All students are required to adhere to the standards of conduct we believe necessary for a good learning environment.
+Students we have referred for local housing are expected to conduct themselves in a manner that reflects well on the school.
 Peer discrimination toward fellow classmates will not be tolerated.
 Common courtesy is expected toward all faculty, staff and management.
 Compliance with all school regulations is required.
 Refusing to comply with school regulations may be cause for disciplinary action up to and including immediate withdrawal from the program.
 Specific rules of conduct will be posted on school bulletin boards.
 Each student, while in attendance at WyoTech, is expected to display the highest degree of ethical and professional conduct.
 All WyoTech employees are allowed to enforce the Conduct Code.
 The following actions are violations of the Student Conduct Code:

-- 1. Dishonesty: willfully or knowingly lying, cheating academically, claiming the work of others or giving any type of false information. - 2.
-Controlled Substances and Associated Paraphernalia: the possession, use, sale or distribution of controlled substances and paraphernalia while on WyoTech -controlled property or at any school-sponsored event.
+- 1. Dishonesty: willfully or knowingly lying, cheating academically, claiming the work of others or giving any type of false information. - Controlled Substances and Associated Paraphernalia: the possession, use, sale or distribution of controlled substances and paraphernalia while on WyoTech -controlled property or at any school-sponsored event.
 You may be subject to prosecution by local law enforcement agencies. - 3.
 Alcohol: the possession, consumption, distribution, or being under the influence of alcohol while on WyoTech -controlled property or at any school-sponsored event.
 You may be subject to prosecution by local law enforcement agencies. - 4.
 Profanity: the use of any language or gesture that is offensive and creates an uncomfortable environment. - 5.
 Theft and Vandalism: the theft, possession of stolen property, or vandalism of property to include school, housing, customer, staff, resident or other students' property. - 6.
 Unsafe Conduct: will observe all EPA/DEQ safety regulations, eye and hearing/ear protection in designated areas; the safety of others, and adhere to the proper use of tools, equipment and motorized vehicles. - 7.
 Threatening Behavior/Physical Assault: involvement in hazing, or threatening the physical safety and comfort of others, or display of violence that results in physical contact. - 8.
 Weapons: students will not possess, or have in vehicles, firearms, ammunition, explosives, knives (other than small, pocket types) or weapons of any kind on WyoTech -controlled property. - 9.
 Disorderly Conduct: behaving in a manner which disturbs the peace of others or disrupts, interferes or prevents a staff member from performing their duties. - 10.
 Aiding and Abetting: assisting, encouraging or inciting others in any violation of regulations.
 This includes the withholding of information. - 11.
 Sexual Harassment: any unwelcome action whether physical, verbal, or nonverbal, that is intimidating, hostile or creates an offensive environment. - 12.
 Sexual Assault: the use of force or threat of force to engage a person in sexual activities without person's willing consent. - 13.
 Tobacco Use: allowed in designated areas only. - 14.
 Unauthorized Entry: entering or attempting to break and enter into any locked or unauthorized room, building, storage area, vehicle, computer, or data storage device. - 15.
 Personal Electronic Devices: due to the creation of distractions in the training environment, the school has developed guidelines for personal electronics at the facility.
 Use of personal electronic devices during class or shop activity is prohibited.
-Personal electronics include the following: pagers, cell-phones, laptop computers, video games or any device that can connect them to the Internet.
-The use of Laptop computers for note taking or other approved class related activity will be permitted.
-Any violation from the school developed guidelines in their use will result in the withdrawal or suspension of this privilege. - 16.
+Personal electronics include the following: pagers, cell-phones, laptop computers, video games or any device that can connect them to the Internet. - 16.
 Public Displays of Affection: are not allowed on campus, WyoTech training areas or facilities. - 17.
 Recreational Activities: are allowed only in designated areas on campus or WyoTech training facilities during scheduled breaks. - 18.
 Discrimination: any verbal or nonverbal discrimination towards any individual or group.